ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 ## Students program their first physics simulations demonstrating effects of General Relativity -- in just one day

 When we were budding scientists in our formative years, our biggest interests usually were phenomena beyond the scope of what was taught in highschool.
-Unfortunately we did not yet have the theoretical toolbox to dig deeper into understanding such phenomena.
+Unfortunately we did not yet have the theoretical toolbox to dig deeper.
 But even though we were not able to assess such phenomena ourselves, we could grasp some insights into their nature through visualizations.
 Today, numerical simulations have become a part of our every day work as physicists, and indeed, are often the best method to solving complicated problems that deal with fundamental building blocks of nature.
 When we look back at our highschool time, we realize that having a physics education coupled with numerical methods programming at such an early stage would have been extremely beneficial for us.